+financial impact.
+Similarly, the risk scenario covers the range of costs associated with direct operations value stream impacts from a shutdown or slow-down of operations due to climate related issues (floods, drought, fires), upstream value chain impacts due to increased cost of materials from climate related supply chain disruptions, and downstream value chain impacts associated with increased transportation costs due to logistics disruptions (e.g. from tropical or winter storms).
+Accordingly, financial impacts would vary based on event severity and the geographic location.
 Today, the impact to Clorox from a weather event could potentially be in the range of \$500,000-\$50,000,000.
 The lower end financial impact is based on a short term disrupting weather event and includes cost estimates related to testing alternate raw materials and for material pre-build and other logistics costs to ensure supply and continued operation.
 The higher end financial impact is based on a major weather event scenario that causes a long term (3 to 4 quarter) disruption in the supply of a major commodity used at multiple manufacturing locations.
 This estimate is based on data from a prior weather event that resulted in increased commodity costs and extrapolated using current production volumes.

-Cost of response to risk

-Description of response and explanation of cost calculation

-Operational Risks, including natural disasters are evaluated as part of the company's overall global strategic sourcing's strategy.
+This risk captures a wide range of Upstream and Direct Operation Value Chain impacts ranging from increased direct costs, to increased transportation costs, to increase cost of raw materials.
+Cost of response to risk 50,000 Description of response and explanation of cost calculation Operational Risks, including natural disasters are evaluated as part of the company's overall global strategic sourcing's strategy.
 We assess vulnerable regions in our supply chain and the impact of weather and environmental events can impact on both price and availability of raw materials, the continuity of logistics and also assess the safety and security of operations in those areas as it relates to weather impact.
 We have business continuity plans for most locations and all critical functions.
 As a result of learnings from recent hurricanes, we have improved and updated contingency plans to ensure both work in process and finished goods inventories are adequate leading into hurricane season.
 In addition, we have systems in place to incorporate hurricane contingency planning into our supply planning and forecasting process.
-Management costs include the administrative tasks involved in coordinating our management response and making updates to our contingency plans and are estimated to be approximately \$50,000.
+Management costs include the administrative tasks involved in coordinating our management response and making updates to our contingency plans and are estimated to be approximately \$50,000, is based on the resources needed to assess and update on an annual basis.
 Clorox prepares these types of risk based scenarios for our long range planning teams so that the can incorporate them into our overall business plan.

-Risk 3

-Where in the value chain does the risk driver occur?

-Downstream

-Risk type & Primary climate-related risk driver

-Market

-Changing customer behavior
+Comment This response may contain "forward-looking" statements based on management's current views, beliefs, assumptions and expectations regarding future events and speak only as of the date of this submittal.
+The company undertakes no obligation to publicly update or revise any "forward-looking" statements, whether as a result of new